This bright and crunchy bell pepper salad with juicy tomatoes, briny olives, and bright fresh dill takes just 10 minutes or less!

 close up of a serving of bell pepper salad on a blue plate with a fork next to a bowl of ground sumac and a glass of water.

-• Mini sweet peppers: You can make this fresh salad with any bell peppers you’d like, but I love the extra crunch, vibrant color, and burst of sweetness from the miniature peppers that come in the big bags at the grocery store.
+• Peppers: Use any bell peppers you’d like, but I love the extra crunch and sweetness from the miniature peppers that come in the big bags at the grocery store.

 • Tomatoes: Use the juiciest tomatoes you can get your hands on.
-Campari tomatoes are easy to find and super sweet, but you could replace them with halved cherry or grape tomatoes if you’d like.
+Campari tomatoes are easy to find and super sweet, but you could replace them with halved cherry or grape tomatoes.

 • Lemon: Both the zest and juice add acidity to balance the sweet flavors.